-Cause: The City has a limited staff size and staff does not have training in governmental accounting.
+Cause: The City has limited staff size and staff does not have training in governmental accounting.

-Effect: The Town engages their auditor to draft the financial statements and the notes to the financial statements.
-A potential for fraudulent activity exists due to the lack of oversight.
+Effect: The City engages their auditor to draft the financial statements and the notes to the financial statements.
+A potential for error exists due to the lack of oversight.